Give a Gift of Grain

 How It Works

-You deduct the cost of growing the crops which typically results in saving self-employment tax, federal income tax, and state income tax.
+You deduct the cost of growing the crops, which typically saves self-employment tax, federal income tax, and state income tax.
 You can benefit even if you don’t itemize your deductions and take the standard deduction.
-An example of this is shown in the illustration.

-*You pay self-employment, federal income, and state income tax based on adjusted gross income (less typical exemptions, deductions, etc.).
+*You pay self-employment, federal, and state income tax based on adjusted gross income (less typical exemptions, deductions, etc.).

 Completing Your Gift

-When you donate grain, you will need to decide how you would like your donation to be used.
-You may choose either the DeKalb County Farm Bureau Foundation or the DeKalb County Community Foundation.
-Please note: The account holder for the Gift of Grain account is the DeKalb County Community Foundation (See step 5 below).
+When you donate grain, you must decide how you would like to use your donation.
+You may choose the DeKalb County Farm Bureau Foundation or the DeKalb County Community Foundation.
+Please note: The Gift of Grain account holder is the DeKalb County Community Foundation (See step 5 below).

 Following these steps will help to ensure you receive the intended tax benefits from a gift of grain:

-- Let the Community Foundation know which elevator you will be taking the grain to.
-The gift should be from unsold crop inventory with no sale commitment made prior to the gift.
+- Let the Community Foundation know which elevator you will take the grain to.
+The gift should be from unsold crop inventory with no sale commitment made before the gift.

 - Deliver the grain to the elevator to the Gift of Grain account.

 - Request a settlement report from the elevator.
-This must show the Community Foundation as the owner of the grain.
+The report must show the Community Foundation as the owner of the grain.

 Bill Mullins - Shabbona